morfology/RachelPowerDesign/src/content/services/interior-design.md

 ---
 Our full interior design service is perfect for people looking to build a new house, renovate an existing property or simply update certain areas of their home.

-Working together we will create your dream home which creates the perfect balance between form and function.
+Working together we will create your dream home which embodies the perfect balance between form and function.
 Our interior design service works on the basis of providing a full design pack taking you from concept to completion therefore ensuring all aspects of the design are fully integrated.

-Offer a highly personalised service designing beautiful interior which reflect each clients personal style and desires.
+We offer a highly personalised service, designing a beautiful interior which reflects each client's personal style and desires.
 By working closely with you we are able to ensure that every detail is considered ensuring that your home is tailored to you.

 Our interior design service is made up of the following stages :